 Tips for Improving Indoor Air Quality

-OSHA states that while it does not have standards in place that employers must follow for IAQ, employers are required to “follow the General Duty Clause of the OSHAct, which requires them to provide workers with a safe workplace that does not have any known hazards that cause or are likely to cause death or serious injury.”
+OSHA states that while it does not have standards in place that employers must follow for IAQ, employers are required to “follow the General Duty Clause of OSHA, which requires them to provide workers with a safe workplace that does not have any known hazards that cause or are likely to cause death or serious injury.”